Batterii/objection-paginator/README.md

 provide the args object as the second constructor or getPage argument, if and when you need it.

-Arguments introduce some additional considerations for cursor validation.
-A cursor for people named 'Steve' probably shouldn't be used for a query across someone with a different name, since we assumed that the user was named 'Steve' when we made it.
-Granted, it isn't a security risk, but if a client mistakenly does this, we should try to detect it and inform them instead of producing potentially unpredictable behavior or a confusing error message.
+Args introduce some additional considerations for your cursors.
+A cursor from the same Paginator and sort name, but with different args, is technically still valid since it won't cause database errors.
+It will not, however, produce the results you probably want.
+You may end up getting strange results, or completely empty results.

-A Paginator instance therefore creates an MD5 hash of your arguments and stores them in its cursors.
-It checks these hashes when cursors are consumed in order to detect these kinds of problems.
+Clients should therefore take care not to change the arguments they're sending while also sending cursors from previous requests.
+An earlier version of this library attempted to store a hash of arg values within cursors themselves, so the server could detect this situation and throw an appropriate error, but since args are so flexible this proved to be more trouble than it was worth.

-### Varying Arguments
+### Getting Creative With Your Args
-Sometimes you might have some argumens that aren't really important to the validity of your queries.
-For example, if you're using an API framework like [Koa][9], you might want to pass the `ctx` object to your paginators, so that you can do permissions checks and what not based on the currently logged-in user.
+Args have a lot of flexibility besides just applying filters to your queries.

-Of course, you wouldn't want to hash this object because it will be massive and potentially different for every request.
-What you can do in this situation is simply specify any properties you need the hash to ignore in the static `varyArgs` property, like so:
+If you're using an API framework like [Koa][9], you might want to pass the `ctx` object to your paginators, so that you can do permissions checks and what not based on the currently logged-in user.

 ```ts
 import { ColumnType, Page, Paginator } from '@batterii/objection-paginator';